Information for Survivors of Sexual Assault

 New York State Police Crime Victims Specialist Program

-Each upstate "troop region" has a crime victim specialist, who works closely with both police and local victim service agencies to best meet the needs of the victim.
-They are listed on their website.
+Each upstate "troop region" has a crime victim specialist, They work closely with both police and local victim service agencies to best meet victims' needs.
+See the website for contact information.

 New York City Hotline Numbers